 Washington, DC: 1893.
 4to.
 Eight lines of manuscript on the letter sheet which is inlaid into heavier stock.
 The autograph reads in full: "Hark to an exiled son's appeal, / Maryland! / My mother-state to thee I kneel, / Maryland! / For life and death, for woe and weal, / Thy peerless chivalry reveal, / And gird thy beauteous limbs with steel, / Maryland !
 My Maryland! / James R. Randall."
 Former Confederate General Eppa Hunton is listed as a member of the Post Offices committee; Randall worked as a journalist in Washington, D.C., after the war and probably encountered the letterhead in the course of his work.
 Very good.
 Faint old fold lines, a bit of spotting at the right margin.
 (61470) (9784).
 Item #61470

-Ryder, a native Marylander, composed this poem in April 1861, after Union troops marched through Baltimore.
-A Confederate sympathizer teaching in Louisiana at the time, Ryder was outraged by this event which caused rioting and deaths in the city, including the death of a close friend, and penned this song which begins "The despot's heel is on thy shore, Maryland...."
-It became a popular battle hymn throughout the south during the Civil War when it was set to the tune of "Lauriger Horatius" by Jennie Cary, a member of Baltimore society.
-It was later adopted as the official Maryland state song in 1939.
-Ryder was often called the "Poet Laureate of the Lost Cause."
+Randall, a native Marylander, composed these lyrics in April 1861, after Union troops marched through Baltimore.
+A Confederate sympathizer teaching in Louisiana at the time, Randall was outraged by this event which caused rioting and deaths in the city, including that of a close friend.
+In response, he penned this song which begins "The despot's heel is on thy shore, Maryland!"
+It became a popular battle hymn throughout the South during the Civil War when it was set to the tune of "Lauriger Horatius" by Jennie Cary, a member of Baltimore society.
+It was adopted as the official Maryland state song in 1939.
+Primarily because of this poem, Randall is often referred to as "Poet Laureate of the Lost Cause."